-Manual deployment · Cloudflare for Teams documentation
+Manual deployment

 - Click Login with Cloudflare for Teams.

-- Enter your team name.
+- Enter your team name .

 - Complete the authentication steps required by your organization.

-On mobile devices
+On Linux

-End users will need to log in to Cloudflare for Teams by following these instructions:
+End users will need to log in to Cloudflare Zero Trust by following these instructions:

 - Find the 1.1.1.1 application and tap to launch it.